weiss-lytics/Systems-Labs/ai-development/README.md

 Without clear requirements and an iterative process, AI can easily:

-* misunderstand the intended user experience
+- misunderstand the intended user experience
-* introduce unnecessary complexity
+- introduce unnecessary complexity
-* overwrite working functionality
+- overwrite working functionality
-* add dependencies that aren't needed
+- add dependencies that aren't needed
-* make too many changes at once
+- make too many changes at once
-* solve the wrong problem
+- solve the wrong problem
-* produce code that looks correct but doesn't behave correctly
+- produce code that looks correct but doesn't behave correctly

-This playbook is my attempt to document the practices that have worked well through hands-on experimentation and building small applications with AI.
+This playbook documents practices that have worked well through hands-on experimentation and building small applications with AI.

+> **Note:** This methodology is optimized for small applications, prototypes, experiments, and personal tools.
+It is not intended to replace the engineering practices required for large-scale production systems.

 ---